Hope For Canada’s Economy In 2016-2017

 Positives for Canada’s employers

 There is a lot for Canadian employers to be happy about in this report, especially the suggestion that employment figures will rise steadily.
-At The Headhunters and TempsAhead, we look forward to supporting our clients in recruiting those people over the next few years.
+We look forward to supporting our clients in recruiting those people over the next few years.